 Dr. Mami Kisner specializes in the area of Public Relations and Marketing.
 During her 20 years in the airline industry, Mami served as a senior management–training instructor where she was responsible for training employees in eight different states.
 She also worked as an in-flight recruiter, designed programs for training, and produced training videos.
 Mami has been the Director of Development for the Trumpet Awards television show, which highlights African-American achievement around the world.
 She directed the 2008 preshow for the Trumpet Awards which featured First Lady Michelle Obama and serves on the Trumpet Awards selection committee.
 Mami has produced a one-woman show called "An evening with Xernona Clayton " starring Xernona Clayton, Dick Gregory and Richard Roundtree which has toured the country, after a debut at the Atlantis in Nassau, Bahamas, in partnership with the Susan G. Komen Breast Cancer Awareness Program.
 She also serves on the planning team for the Civil Rights Walk of Fame located at the Martin Luther King Memorial Center in Atlanta.
 In addition to serving on the Film and Television Commission’s board, she is also on the Board of Trustees for Palm Beach Atlantic University, is a former Board Member of the Tourist Development Council of Palm Beach County, and was the 2008 Riviera Beach Music Festival Advisory Committee Chair.
 Dr. Kisner has been recognized as a community leader and mentors young women around the country.
 She is married to Rev. Gerald Kisner.
 They have three children (LaVerne, Kimberly, and Samuel), two grandchildren (Jasmine and DeVon), and one great-grandchild (MacKinley).

 William (Bill) M. Nix is President of Nix Communications Group, Inc.(NCG), started in 1987 in South Florida.
 Initially, NCG was a printing and publishing company.
-It now has moved into a marketing consultancy, focused on cultural and heritage tourism issues and economic development through the arts.
-In 1999 Bill became work with the Cultural Council of Palm Beach County.
+It now has moved into a marketing consultancy, focused on culture, history, and heritage tourism issues and economic development through the arts.
+In 1999 Bill began work with the Cultural Council for Palm Beach County.
 After 15 years he retired as Vice President of Marketing and Governmental Affairs.
 He was responsible for planning and managing programs in all marketing channels, public relations, and advocacy on behalf of the cultural industry.
 As part of the Tourist Development Council, Bill promoted cultural tourism on a local, regional, and national level.
 Bill produced and hosted Cultural Capital, a weekly television program on arts and culture in Palm Beach County which won an OVATION TV award for best performing arts show.
 For more than 10 years he was heard weekly on WXEL radio, monthly on South Florida Arts Beat on NPR’s WLRN in Miami.
 He was the executive editor of Art & Culture of Palm Beach County, a multiple award winning magazine .
 Bill served on a number of regional and national committees including the South Florida Cultural Consortium, Florida Association of Local Arts Agencies, New Product Development Committee of Visit Florida, the national steering committee of the Cultural and Heritage Tourism Alliance, and on the Board of South Arts.
 He is a conference speaker and expert panelist for National Endowment for the Arts, Massachusetts State Cultural Council, and several state panels.
 Bill is a graduate of Morehouse College and holds an MBA degree in Finance from Northwestern University.
 He worked for IBM Corporation for 20 years in strategic planning and financial management before leaving to open Nix Communications Group, Inc. He has been a college professor in business management, received many awards and honors, and served on a number of local civic and social boards.
 He is originally from Atlanta GA, is married to Deborah, a retired school counselor, and has an adult son, William.